 Last month I read loads, this month I have been listening.
 Not books but podcasts.
 I love to multitask and find listening to podcasts whilst I work not only keeps me motivated but also aids my quest for more knowledge.
 I love listening to informative podcasts on subjects that I’m interested in and others that I have very little knowledge of.
 This past month I have been listening to:

 Along with completing my Master Herbalist course, I am exploring new courses to study in Essential Oils and Environmental Studies.
-Seeing what an impact Greta and other children have been having on the campaign for climate change, I want to find out more so I can do more.
-Everyone really can make a huge difference in their own way but we all need to take the first step to help leave a legacy and a planet for our children and those after them.
+Seeing what an impact Greta and other children have had on the campaign for climate change, I want to find out more so I can do more.
+Everyone really can make a huge difference in their own way.
+We all need to take the first step to help leave a legacy and a planet for our children.

 Our two kittens turned 6 months old at the end of the month.
-They have really come into their own and considering the start they had (abandoned at the side of a busy road), they act as if they’ve always been part of our family.
+They have really come into their own.
+Considering the start they had (abandoned at the side of a busy road), they act as if they’ve always been part of our family.
 Next step is the great outdoors (once they’ve been done!)